Herd Immunity Normality : 2021 Outlook of COVID-19 in the US

 Note: Our infections estimates include all new infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
 As of January 2021, we estimate the true number of infected individuals in the US to be roughly 2-4x higher than the reported cases (25-50% detection rate).
 See our writeup, Estimating True Infections, for a more detailed look into this subject.

-We stopped updating CDC vaccination data on March 8, 2021.
-For the latest time series, visit the CDC website.
+Note #2: We stopped updating CDC vaccination data on March 8, 2021.
+For the latest time series, visit the CDC website or our GitHub.
 See our old plots through March 8 here.

 Back to Top